Jmwofford/babyDiv_WDI-curriculum/instructor_notes/express/intro-to-express.md

 ### Why are params important?

 Eventually, we will use "wildcard" params to grab specific information from our app.
-For example, if we were builing a Facebook replica, and we wanted to grab a specific friend of a specific user, we might build a route that looks like this:
+For example, if we were building a Facebook replica, and we wanted to grab a specific friend of a specific user, we might build a route that looks like this:

 `http://localhost:3000/users/:user_id/friends/:friend_id`